At a glance

 There are currently 260 teachers supported by 47 teaching assistants delivering an excellent 1:13 teacher:student ratio.
 All teachers are appropriately qualified.

 The majority of teachers are from the UK or Ireland rather than recruited locally.
-This inevitably means a higher teacher turnover, which is currently running at 23% per annum - this may sound high, but is average for the UAE.
+This inevitably means a higher teacher turnover, which is currently running at 23% per annum - this may sound high, but is actually only a shade above average for the UAE.
 Interestingly, a look at the senior leadership team and board of governers really shows evidence of that split between a Western focused curricula, within an Arab and Islamic context.
 Functional curriculum experts are clearly drawn from the United Kingdom, while the board of governors, which will provide the school's direction and context, largely Arab and UAE based.

 To the credit of the school in the past has published the results of students sitting external examinations, so parents who hold academic performance of the school to be important can judge its success.
 Which School Advisor strongly advises all schools in the UAE to provide information which in most countries is freely available.